-Cancellation of notice submissions are accepted by GPW according to the deadlines stated in the table above.
+- 12. Cancellation of notice submissions are accepted by GPW according to the deadlines stated in the table above in point 2.
 Non-compliance to these deadlines will result in your request being failed.
 Please pay special attention to the different deadlines for each gazette.

-Please note that any notices cancelled after the cancellation deadline will be published and charged at full cost.
+Please note that any notices cancelled after the cancellation deadline will be published and charged at full cost. - 13.
 Requests for cancellation must be sent by the original sender of the notice and must accompanied by the relevant notice reference number (N-) in the email body.

-AMENOMENTS TO NOTICES
+AMENDMENTS TO NOTICES

-With effect from 01 October, GPW will not longer accept amendments to notices.
-The cancellation process will need to be followed and a new notice submitted thereafter for the next available publication date.
+14. With effect from 01 October 2015, GPW will not longer accept amendments to notices.
+The cancellation process will need to be followed according to the deadline and a new notice submitted thereafter for the next available publication date.